docker-mailserver/docker-mailserver/docs/content/introduction.md

 The best practice as of 2020 when it comes to securing Outward Submission is to use _Implicit TLS connection via ESMTP on port 465_ (see [RFC 8314][rfc-8314]).
 Let's break it down.

 - Implicit TLS means the server _enforces_ the client into using an encrypted TCP connection, using [TLS][wikipedia-tls].
 With this kind of connection, the MUA _has_ to establish a TLS-encrypted connection from the get go (TLS is implied, hence the name "Implicit").
 Any client attempting to either submit email in cleartext (unencrypted, not secure), or requesting a cleartext connection to be upgraded to a TLS-encrypted one using `STARTTLS`, is to be denied.
 Implicit TLS is sometimes called Enforced TLS for that reason.
 - [ESMTP][wikipedia-esmtp] is [SMTP][wikipedia-smtp] + extensions.
-It's the version of the SMTP protocol that most mail servers speak nowadays.
+It's the version of the SMTP protocol that a mail-server commonly communicates with today.
 For the purpose of this documentation, ESMTP and SMTP are synonymous.
 - Port 465 is the reserved TCP port for Implicit TLS Submission (since 2018).
 There is actually a boisterous history to that ports usage, but let's keep it simple.

 !!! warning